List of concentration and internment camps: Israel

+On July 7th 2025, Israeli defense minister Israel Katz has announced the creation of an enclosure within the Gaza Strip, intended for the concentration of 600 thousand Gazans at first, and eventually the entirety population of Gaza.
+The announced plan was described as a concentration camp by Israeli historian Amos Goldberg.

 Japan

 World War II (Japan)

 Japan conquered south-east Asia in a series of victorious campaigns over a few months from December 1941.
 By March 1942 many civilians, particularly westerners in the region's European colonies, found themselves behind enemy lines and were subsequently interned by the Japanese.

 The nature of civilian internment varied from region to region.
 Some civilians were interned soon after invasion; in other areas the process occurred over many months.
 In total, approximately 130,000 Allied civilians were interned by the Japanese during this period of occupation.
 The exact number of internees will never be known as records were often lost, destroyed, or simply not kept.

 The backgrounds of the internees were diverse.
 There was a large proportion of Dutch from the Dutch East Indies, but they also included Americans, British, and Australians.
 They included missionaries and their families, colonial administrators, and business people.
 Many had been living in the colonies for decades.
 Single women had often been nuns, missionaries, doctors, teachers and nurses.

 Civilians interned by the Japanese were treated marginally better than the prisoners of war, but their death rates were the same.
 Although they had to work to run their own camps, few were made to labour on construction projects.
 The Japanese devised no consistent policies or guidelines to regulate the treatment of the civilians.
 Camp conditions and the treatment of internees varied from camp to camp.
 The general experience, however, was one of malnutrition, disease, and varying degrees of harsh discipline and brutality from the Japanese guards.
 Some Dutch women were forced into sexual slavery.

 The camps varied in size from four people held at Pangkalpinang in Sumatra to the 14,000 held in Tjihapit in Java.
 Some were segregated according to gender or race, there were also many camps of mixed gender.
 Some internees were held at the same camp for the duration of the war, and others were moved about.
 The buildings used to house internees were generally whatever was available, including schools, warehouses, universities, hospitals, and prisons.